Nicholas F. Jones

-At present, I am engaged full time as one of a dozen editors and more than a hundred contributors at work on Brill’s New Jacoby, an English-language re-edition (Greek text, translation, and commentary) of Felix Jacoby’s Die Fragmente der griechischen Historiker.
-My contributor’s assignment comprises 37 writers on Athens, including the major “Atthidographers” Androtion and Philochoros.
-All but the latter two have been uploaded or are in the final stages of editorial review.
-Apollodoros of Athens has also been added to my assignment, bringing the Greek to nearly 250 Jacoby pages.
-My editorial responsibilities extend over Athens, the Peloponnese, Aegean islands, and the Asia Minor seaboard.
-I expect to be working full time on the BNJ through my final deadline of July 31, 2015 and beyond.
+At present, I am one of a dozen editors and more than a hundred contributors at work on Brill’s New Jacoby, an English-language edition (Greek text, translation, and commentary) of Felix Jacoby’s Die Fragmente der griechischen Historiker.
+My contributor’s assignment comprises 37 writers on Athens, including the major “Atthidographers” Androtion and Philochoros; my editorial responsibilities extend over Athens, Peloponnese, Aegean islands, and the Asia Minor seaboard.

 Both my MA in ancient Greek (1972) and my PhD in Classics (1975) were taken at Berkeley.
 Among my honors are fellowships from Fulbright, ACLS, and NEH, the last-mentioned held while in residence at the Institute for Advanced Study in Princeton.
 Spring 2005 I was Hyde Fellow at the University of Pennsylvania.
 Current Pitt affiliations are with the Programs in Cultural Studies (with which I have served as the Classics departmental liaison); Gender, Sexuality & Women’s Studies; and the Departments of History and of Religious Studies.
-My free-time personal pursuits include large format film photography and darkroom, camping, music, gardening, housekeeping, and various family activities.
+My free-time amateur interests include large format film photography and darkroom, natural history, gardening, and listening to music.

 - Public Organization in Ancient Greece.
 A Documentary Study, Philadelphia: Memoirs of the American Philosophical Society 1987